ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ```
 {: codeblock}

-The Action may be run as any other Action.
+The action may be run as any other action.
 ```bash
 ibmcloud wsk action invoke helloGo -r -p name gopher
 {